Schedule: Tuesdays, Fridays, and Saturdays

 Countryside Market – Chợ Quê

 The second part of “Soul of Vietnamese Village” gives the audience a closer look at the bustling and buzzing atmosphere of the markets in the Vietnamese countryside.
 All the sounds are created from musical instruments from the pot, bucket, chopping board, knife, bowl, chopstick to traditional Vietnamese instruments such as monochord and drum which makes the busy panoramic of traditional Vietnamese markets more alive.

 Harvest Season – Ngày Mùa

 Continuing the show, the scene moves to a field being in the harvest season.
 The audience will have a chance to feel the busy atmosphere of people works on the field.
 Then many people gather for taking a rest.
-Jokes and interesting stories together with laughing of farmers create funny moments.
-Let’s admire in the daily activities of villagers during the time of harvest season.
+Jokes and interesting stories together with the laughing of farmers create funny moments.
+Let’s admire the daily activities of villagers during the time of harvest season.

 Summer Noon – Trưa Hè